 Facebook Messenger, WhatsApp, WeChat, Viber… Indeed, times have changed.
 Consumers are no longer interested in being advertised to from a pedestal.
 They want brands to get off their high horses and talk to them.
 Talk to them in a way that is convenient for them, not the brands.

-As if that wasn’t inviting enough, instant messaging applications are making it increasingly easier for businesses to set up their presence on these apps and interact with consumers in an official capacity.
+As if that wasn’t inviting enough, instant messaging applications make it increasingly easier for businesses to set up their presence on these apps and interact with consumers in an official capacity.

 This presents a big business opportunity.

-With the three most popular messaging platforms having over 1 billion monthly active users each, it’s safe to say that whatever it is that you sell, you can find your customers on these apps.
+With the three most popular messaging platforms having over 1 billion monthly active users each, it’s safe to say that you can find your customers on these apps, whatever it is that you sell.